7th National Congress of the Communist Party of Vietnam: Platform and economic plan

 The party's platform, the "Political Program for National Construction in the Period of Transition to Socialism", and the long-term economic plan, "Strategy for Socio-economic Stabilization and Development until the year 2000", were approved by the congress on 27 June 1991.
 The platform would remain unchanged until the 11th National Congress (held in 2011).
 According to Nguyễn Văn Linh, "more than 80 percent of party members, hundreds of veteran revolutionaries, thousands of scientists and intellectuals, and millions of members of various mass organisations" had commented on either the platform or the Strategy for Socio-economic Stabilization.
-While it's not possible to verify Nguyễn Văn Linh's claim, several members criticised the documents emphasize on conservative socialist ideology, and some even called for a new ideological legitimization for the party.
-Hoang Minh Chinh, the former head of the Institute of Philosophy, called for dropping the emphasize on class struggle and replace it with Hồ Chí Minh's slogan of "great unity".
+While it's not possible to verify Nguyễn Văn Linh's claim, several members criticised the document's emphasis on conservative socialist ideology, and some even called for a new ideological legitimization for the party.
+Hoang Minh Chinh, the former head of the Institute of Philosophy, called for dropping the emphasis on class struggle and replacing it with Hồ Chí Minh's slogan of "great unity".
 Nguyễn Văn Linh gave full acceptance to this criticism, and more, and called for the establishment of "the worker–peasant–intellectual alliance", and further stated "socialism cannot be built if the working class does not have its own contingent of intellectuals and if the worker/peasant alliance itself fails to improve its knowledge or to attain intellectualization".
 The "Strategy for Socio-economic Stabilization and Development until the year 2000" was an ambiguous economic plan for Vietnam until the year 2000.
 The plan emphasized the need to improve the "market mechanism economy" (later referred to as the "socialist-oriented market economy").

 Political Report

 The Political Report was approved by the congress on 27 June 1991.

 In the report's chapter on foreign relations, it stated that the party's overriding goal was to maintain peace, friendship and co-operation while creating favorable conditions "for the building of socialism."
-On its relations with the Soviet Union, the report stated; "We will consistently maintain solidarity with the USSR and renovate the procedures and enhance the efficiency of Vietnamese–Soviet cooperation".
-The "special relationship and solidarity" with the Lao People's Democratic Republic and the People's Republic of Kampuchea.
-The report emphasized the country's relationships with the socialist world, and stated; "relations of friendship, solidarity and co-operation for mutual benefit and on an equal footing with Cuba and other socialist countries."
+On its relations with the Soviet Union, the report stated: "We will consistently maintain solidarity with the USSR and renovate the procedures and enhance the efficiency of Vietnamese–Soviet cooperation".
+It pledged a "special relationship and solidarity" with the Lao People's Democratic Republic and the People's Republic of Kampuchea.
+The report emphasized the country's relationships with the socialist world, and promoted "relations of friendship, solidarity and co-operation for mutual benefit and on an equal footing with Cuba and other socialist countries."
 The report further emphasized the need to strengthen Vietnam's relationship with other Southeast Asian countries, India, China and the United States.